 How to vet a news source

-This infographic can help students cut through the noise of partisan blogs and bogus sites posing as legitimate news organizations and learn how to evaluate sources for signs of credibility.
+This poster can help students cut through the noise of partisan blogs and bogus sites posing as legitimate news organizations and learn how to evaluate sources for signs of credibility.
 “Is It Legit?
 Five Steps for Vetting a News Source” also includes a list of red flags, or “trustbusters,” that signal you should avoid a source.

 What is news media bias?